domcleal/as_deprecation_tracker/README.md

 * `whitelist_file` to customise the location of the whitelist YAML file (defaults to `config/as_deprecation_whitelist.yaml`)

+### Pause/resume

+The processing of deprecation warnings can be suspended and resumed via the `ASDeprecationTracker.pause!` and `ASDeprecationTracker.resume!` methods.

+This is useful when programmatically building whitelist entries during Rails initialisation, as deprecation processing can be disabled until the whitelist is fully formed.
+ASDT will queue events while paused and processes them when `resume!` is called.

 ## License

 Copyright (c) 2016-2017 Dominic Cleal.
 Distributed under the MIT license.